 This is just a small slice of the money that could be invested in better outcomes for women.
 UBS’s gender-equality ETF is part of a wider endeavor at the bank to improve the way it works with female clients, called UBS Unique.
 Aside from contributing investment products and philanthropic capital to achieving gender equality and female empowerment (the ETF contributes 5% of its management fee to the charity We Care Solar, which helps women giving birth get access better healthcare facilities in rural areas lacking electricity), UBS aims to improve financial confidence among women.

-“Capital flow, as it starts to direct towards companies, will accelerate this movement.”
 The bank’s program aims to increase the financial confidence of 1 million women over the next three to five years, said Olga Miler, managing director at UBS wealth management, who leads this effort.
 There is an educational program, which involves an online platform and a book that offers self-assessments, peer comparisons, and other teaching materials.

 UBS declined to say how what percentage of their wealth management clients were women but have said that to date (Feb.
 14), $40.6 million has been invested in the gender-equality ETF.
 The bank sees a huge opportunity to work more closely with female wealth holders.
 According to its research, women have the potential to invest $2.3 trillion towards sustainability and social good by 2021.
 The ETF is about “making gender more visible in the investment space,” Miler said, as well as “empowering and allowing people to make a vote with their wallets” for equality.